-Office of Environmental Health Hazard Assessment (OEHHA): OEHHA is responsible for developing and providing risk managers in state and local government agencies with toxicological and medical information relevant to decisions involving public health.
+Office of Environmental Health Hazard Assessment (OEHHA): Responsible for developing and providing risk managers in state and local government agencies with toxicological and medical information relevant to decisions involving public health.
 OEHHA also works with federal agencies, the scientific community, industry, and the general public on issues of environmental as well as public health.

-State Water Resources Control Board (SWRCB): Preserves and enhances the quality of California's water resources, and ensure their proper allocation and efficient use for the benefit of present and future generations.
-The SRWQCB maintains the Leaking Underground Storage Tank Information System (LUTIS) Database, which contains information on registered leaking underground storage tanks (LUSTs) in the State.
+State Water Resources Control Board (SWRCB): Preserves and enhances the quality of California's water resources, and ensures their proper allocation and efficient use for the benefit of present and future generations.
+The SWRCB maintains the Leaking Underground Storage Tank Information System (LUTIS) Database, which contains information on registered leaking underground storage tanks (LUSTs) in the state.